U.S. money manager pleads guilty in long-running fraud case

 Both Walsh and Greenwood are former part owners of the New York Islanders National Hockey League team.

 WG Trading Co and a related entity, WG Trading Investors, have been under the control of a court-appointed receiver after the U.S. Securities and Exchange Commission and U.S. Commodity Futures Trading Commission sought an asset freeze in 2009.

-The receiver, Robb Evans, has to date obtained court approval to distribute about $881.2 million to investors, representing around 92 percent of allowed claims, according to court filings.
+The receiver, Robb Evans, has to date distributed about $854.3 million to investors, Brick Kane, a deputy to the receiver, said Friday.
+Total allowed claims by investors are $958.8 million, according to court filings.

 Lawyers for Walsh declined comment after the hearing.
 He faces a maximum of 20 years in prison when he is sentenced on July 29.

 The case is U.S. v.
 Greenwood, U.S. District Court, Southern District of New York, No. 09-cr-722.